mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

   Used by the grid to determine the number of children of a row on server

 Following is a demo of the server-side tree data with the data source which supports filtering, sorting, and pagination on the server.
-It also supports the caching using the `unstable_dataSourceCache` prop based on the `QueryClient` exposed by `@tanstack/query-core`.
+It also caches the data by default.

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}

 :::info
 The demo above uses a utility `useDemoDataSource` which uses a data generator service to generate data for testing of the application.
-It exposes a function called `getRows` which could be used directly as `GridDataSource.getRows`.
+Apart from providing the additional props, it exposes a function called `getRows` which could be used directly as `GridDataSource.getRows`.
 :::